Frequently Asked Questions

 What is the average temperature on the west coast?

-The west coast temperature, north of Prince Rupert average temperatures range between 10 C to 18.0 C.
+The west coast temperature, north of Prince Rupert, average temperatures range between 10 C to 18 C.

 What is the time zone in this region?

-Prince Rupert and the west coast is in the Pacific Standard Time Zone (PST).
-When times are referenced in any collateral it is referring to the local time of that particular destination.
+Prince Rupert and the West Coast are in the Pacific Standard Time Zone (PST).
+When times are referenced in any collateral, they refer to the local time of that particular destination.

 Camera lens tips by our naturalist, Les Stegenga, for the Grizzly Bear West Coast Tour

-For optimal wildlife photography on this tour, a longer camera lens is advantageous.
-Our initial bear sightings occur from a distance, with the skipper guiding us closer, considering both the bear's behavior and water depth.
+A longer camera lens is advantageous for optimal wildlife photography on this tour.
+Our initial bear sightings occur from a distance, with the skipper guiding us closer, considering both the bear's behaviour and the water depth.
 We often approach within 50 to 100 meters, sometimes closer.

-Near Prince Rupert, opportunities to photograph bald eagles arise, and my Canon 100-400 mm lens has been effective for this purpose as well.
-While I prefer handholding my lens, monopods can be useful despite potential boat vibration.
+Opportunities to photograph bald eagles arise near Prince Rupert, and my Canon 100-400 mm lens has been effective for this purpose as well.
+While I prefer handholding my lens, monopods can be useful despite potential boat vibrations.
 Tripods are not permitted due to space limitations.

 If I have more questions, who should I contact?